 Amounts due by related parties are included in trade and other receivables (Note 22).
 Amounts due to related parties are included in trade and other payables (Note 28).

-NOTES TO THE CONSOLIDATED INTERIM FINANCIAL STATEMENTS For the period ended 30 June 31.
-Related party disclosure (continued)
+31. Related party disclosure (continued)

 Receivables and payables from and to related parties cannot be set-off.
 Outstanding balances of trade receivables and trade payables at the year-end are unsecured, interest-free and settlement occurs in cash.